gdbots/ncr-bundle-php/README.md

-ncr:export-nodes     Pipes nodes from the Ncr to STDOUT. ncr:get-node         Fetches a single node by its NodeRef and writes to STDOUT. ncr:reindex-nodes    Pipes nodes from the Ncr and reindexes them.
+ncr:export-nodes     Pipes nodes from the Ncr to STDOUT. ncr:get-node         Fetches a single node by its NodeRef and writes to STDOUT. ncr:reindex-nodes    Pipes nodes from the Ncr and reindexes them. ncr:sync-node        Syncs a single node from the Ncr with the EventStore. ncr:sync-nodes       Syncs nodes from the Ncr with the EventStore.
 ```

 Review the `--help` on the ncr commands for more details.